kokobd/MyOS/README.md

 If you choose to use another text editor, make sure you follow our existing code style.

-## Build

-To build, simply execute `make` in project root.
-You will find `build/bootloader.flp`.
-Load it as a floppy disk in your virtual machine, then you should be able to start the VM and see the OS running.
-Cheers!
+To run, please use the latest version of Oracle VM VirtualBox.
+Load the image as a floppy drive.
+Select that drive as your boot drive.
+Then it should work.
+Note that you **MUST** use a desktop keyboard.